streamlit/streamlit/site/content/docs/tutorial.md

 ```

 This is all well and good, but it's somewhat annoying that during the 10s that
-it takes for the script to run you have no indication what is actually
+it takes for the for loop to run you have no indication what is actually
 happening. **Wouldn't it be great if the report could tell you what was
 happening inside that long running function?**